nimayneb/yawl/Readme.md

             return $this->cachedResults[$subject] ?? $this->cachedResults[$subject] = $this->computePhrases($subject, 0);
         }

-This can be decapsulated, so that we can provide a Redis implementation for example.
+This is not a preferred solution.

 Wish list
 ---------

-- Remove recursive call of `WildcardPhrase::computePhrases` (see [Wikipedia - Matching wildcards](https://en.wikipedia.org/wiki/Matching_wildcards))
+- Remove recursive call of `WildcardPerformer::computePhrases` (see [Wikipedia - Matching wildcards](https://en.wikipedia.org/wiki/Matching_wildcards))
 - Remove of `StringFunctionMapper` (too slow)
-- Combine Matcher and Phraser (two advantages in one)
+- Combine Matcher and Performer (two advantages in one)
-- Caching interface (Redis performance, memory allocation)
+- Caching interface
 - New pattern `??**` (0 or 2 characters) or `?????**` (0 or 5 characters)
 - [Glob support](https://en.wikipedia.org/wiki/Glob_\(programming\))
     - Example: `[abcdef0123456789]`, `[0-9a-f]`, `[!a-z]`